-SCT290 - PTA Clinical Education and Seminar I
+SCT 290 - PTA Clinical Education and Seminar I

-PTA Clinical Education and Seminar I
+Course Title PTA Clinical Education and Seminar I

-This clinical learning experience provides students with an experience-based learning opportunity to: apply classroom learning to real work situations and practice, and strengthen interpersonal and technical skills.
-Students attend 80 hours at an off campus clinic and attend a concurrent bi-weekly seminar oncampus that provides a framework for analyzing and evaluating students' clinical learning experiences.
-Topics will include Americans with Disabilities Act (ADA) guidelines, Health Insurance Portability and Accountability Act of 1996 (HIPAA) documentation and payment guidelines, and radiology and pharmacology implications on physical therapy practice.
-Legal and ethical standards for healthcare providers are reviewed and reinforced.
+This capstone and clinical learning experience provides students with an experience-based learning opportunity to apply classroom learning to real work situations to practice and strengthen interpersonal and technical skills.
+Students complete 80 hours at an off campus clinic and attend a concurrent bi-weekly seminar on campus that provides a framework foranalyzing and evaluating students' clinical learning experiences.

-SCT291 - PTA Clinical Education and Seminar II
+SCT 291 - PTA Clinical Education and Seminar II

-PTA Clinical Education and Seminar II
+Course Title PTA Clinical Education and Seminar II

 This clinical education experience course provides the student the opportunity to apply, integrate, and perform learned clinical skills in an off campus physical therapy clinical setting.
-Students will have the opportunity to apply critical thinking and problem solving skills under the supervision of a licensed physical therapist.
-In conjunction with this clinical education experience there are scheduled seminars where the student will continue to improve communication skills, criticalthinking skills, gain an understanding of the professional role of the physical therapist assistant in the healthcare system, and develop methods of enhancing and continuing their learning process.
+Students will have the opportunity to apply critical thinkingand problem solving skills under the supervision of a licensed physical therapist.
+In conjunction with this clinical education experience there are scheduled seminars where the student will continue to improve communication skills, critical thinking skills, gain an understanding of the professional role of the physical therapist assistant in the healthcare system, and develop methods of enhancingand continuing their learning process.

-SCT292 - PTA Clinical Education and Seminar III
+SCT 292 - PTA Clinical Education and Seminar III